 A student's progress from one step to another in seminary education depends on the faculty's evaluation and decision.
-A student has the right to appeal a faculty decision that he or she thinks may be based on incomplete evidence or unfair evaluation.
+A student has the right to appeal a faculty decision that they think may be based on incomplete evidence or unfair evaluation.